 On February 8, 1980, a third sister was sent from Italy to bring new energy and share her nursing experiences for the good of the Filipinos.
 Sr. Graziana Tondini remained in the mission for two years, dedicating much of her time to visiting the people in the nearby slums.

 Another great consolation of that same February was occasioned by the arrival from Italy of Fr.
 Giulio Ghezzi, OSC who offered to celebrate daily Mass for the sisters in their house.

-From the beginning of 1980 some young women were regularly visiting the sisters, helping them in household chores and joining them for prayers.
+From the beginning of 1980, some young women were regularly visiting the sisters, helping them in household chores and joining them for prayers.
 Little by little various vocation promotion activities began to be organized and the families of those who were deciding to be part of the Congregation were visited.
-In the months of May and June the house came to resound with more life as five of these young women started their aspirancy.
+In May and June, the house came to resound with more life as five of these young women started their aspirancy.

 The difficulties with transportation and the growing needs of the community persuaded the sisters to invest in a second-hand car (Ford Escort) offered by an acquaintance at what seemed a very reasonable price.
 Sr. Lauretta then got her driver’s license in a few days and later had many experiences, some hilarious and some dangerous, with that vehicle.
 A hole in the luggage compartment once caused her to lose a whole consignment of glorious mangoes along the length of EDSA.
 More hazardous was the complete breakdown of the windshield wipers on a wet night journey back from Pangasinan.

 On June 22 the appointment of Sr. Rosanna as the first superior of the Philippine mission was celebrated with joy.
 August 7 brought further rejoicing over the arrival of Sr. Anastasia Wisnheski.
 She came mainly to study English for her future mission in Kenya, but the community was delighted with the gift of her being.